0jk6/EaterEmulator/ASSEMBLER_SYNTAX.md

 ### Whitespace

-At least one whitespace character is required between menmonics that require arguments and their arguments.
+At least one whitespace character is required between mnemonics that require arguments and their arguments.
 You can use more than one whitespace character - the assembler treats all continuou whitespace a single separator for tokenizing terms.

 ### Addressing Modes